malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 The 2026 edition of the festival will take place from 6 to 15 March.

-Aside from screenings, several other events, including masterclasses, exhibitions and round-table debates, are scheduled to take place.
+Aside from screenings, several other events, including masterclasses, exhibitions and round-table debates, will take place.

-Tickets for film screenings can be purchased on the festival website or at the box office on the day of the screening.
+Tickets for film screenings can be purchased online or at the box office on the day of the screening.

 Jennifer Kennedy